datamove/autolab-oneclick/README.md

 * github-oauth is the only auth method left.
 When user is logged in with github oauth, he/she is automatically subsribed to "CMUDL"
 * Attention: github app id and secret must be added to the live container!

+## Known issues

+* User can not edit his/her personal information: vising profile leads to 500 error.
+Most likely related to using some email methods that are disabled elsewhere.

+* User's name and surname are set to his/her Github login and id respectively.
+This is to avoid potential database problems if user's Github name is not in ascii.

 ## Customization

 ### Autolab